 Billing Systems – Journey

-Year 1990 – The traditional offline charging system which only collects charging information after a service is rendered is unable to prevent the huge revenue loss caused by service overdraft.
+1990: The traditional offline charging system, which only collects charging information after a service is rendered, is unable to prevent the huge revenue loss caused by service overdraft.

-Year 2007 – The OCS provides a unified online charging functions separated from all network elements (NEs) such as service control point (SCP), short message service (SMSC), and multimedia message service center (MMSC).
+2007: The OCS provides unified online charging functions separated from all network elements (NEs) such as service control points (SCP), short message service (SMSC), and multimedia message service centers (MMSC).

-Year 2010 – A convergent billing is the integration of all service charges onto a single customer invoice and a unified view of the customer.
-Customer should call a call center and should get complete account information for all the services opted.
-Customer receives a single bill and makes a single payment for all the services.
+2010: “Convergent billing is the integration of all service charges onto a single customer invoice and a unified view of the customer.
+A customer should call a call center and get complete account information for all the services opted for.
+The customer receives a single bill and makes a single payment for all the services.

-Year 2020 – Very Likely we will see Network Charging System with too much of Artificial intelligence & data science capabilities.
-Evolution from charging system to charging network– There are an IMS network charging system and a method.
-The method includes: when a special charging identifier which indicates making charging processing is not present in the charging request received from a network element (NE).
+2020: Very likely, we will see a network charging system with too much artificial intelligence and data science capabilities.
+Evolution from charging system to charging network There is an IMS network charging system and a method.
+The method includes: when a special charging identifier that indicates charging processing is not present in the charging request received from a network element (NE),

 NE Charging & Billing

-Charging entity adds a special charging identifier to the charging response sent to the NE based on the charging policy.
+The charging entity adds a special charging identifier to the charging response sent to the NE based on the charging policy.
 When a special charging identifier is present in the charging response, the NE adds the special charging identifier to the service request.
-There after this is sent to the subsequent NE or to the service response sent to the previous NE.
-When a special charging identifier is present, the subsequent NE and the previous NE determine whether send a charging request to the corresponding charging entity based on the special charging identifier and the charging policy.
+Thereafter, this is sent to the subsequent NE or to the service response sent to the previous NE.
+When a special charging identifier is present, the subsequent NE and the previous NE determine whether to send a charging request to the corresponding charging entity based on the special charging identifier and the charging policy.

-By adding the special charging identifier to the service request sent to the subsequent NE or the service response sent to the previous NE; and after the corresponding charging entity identifies that a special charging identifier is present, it determines whether make charging processing based on the special charging identifier and the charging policy.
-Thus the repeated charging for the user service is avoided.
+By adding the special charging identifier to the service request sent to the subsequent NE or the service response sent to the previous NE, and after the corresponding charging entity identifies that a special charging identifier is present, it determines whether to make charging processing based on the special charging identifier and the charging policy.
+Thus, repeated charging for the user service is avoided.